-Plastic is lightweight, flexible, and colourful, but it’s also economical and fast to produce.
+Plastic is lightweight, flexible, and colourful, but it is also economical and fast to produce.
 These are the main reasons why there are so many plastic products and an increase in plastic waste.

-Although there is a lot of research about plastic packaging waste, little is known about the impact of hard plastic.
+Although there is a lot of research has been done into plastic packaging waste, little is known about the impact of hard plastic.

-A UNEP report from 2014 caught our attention when it stated: “the toy industry belong[s] to the group that uses plastic most intensively in products” (Source: UNEP Valuing plastics)
+A UNEP report from 2014 caught our attention when it stated: “the toy industry belong[s] to the group that uses plastic the most intensively in products” (Source: UNEP Valuing plastics)

 As we know, plastic packaging creates a lot of waste but when we buy a bottle of water, the mass of the plastic is only about 2% of its total weight.

 For instance, a toy kitchen contains 5.6 kg of valuable plastic, the equivalent of 400 empty plastic water bottles.

 Or 150 bottles to equal a pushbike.

 Recycling plastic packaging is important, but recycling plastic toys seems to be an absolute necessity.

 Short life-time products

 Children grow fast.
 Their abilities and interests shift even faster, especially in their first years of life.
 Therefore, toys are often thrown away after a short lifespan.

-Top 5 toys at home are mainly made in plastic (PE or PP)
+Top 5 toys at home are mainly made from plastic (PE or PP)

 At the beginning of 2017, we conducted a survey in Belgium with parents who had young children.
 This survey confirmed that 90% of the most popular toys are made entirely out of plastic.